 I recommend budgeting about $200 for public transportation in France which will give you a few travel days.
 If you plan on hopping around a lot, you will need to allocate more.

-If a lot of the museums and attractions in France’s cities are on your list of things to see and do, then I highly recommend looking into individual city passes.
-They really do offer a better deal value wise.
+If a lot of the museums and attractions in France’s cities are on your list of things to see and do, then I highly recommend looking into individual city passes such as the Lyon City Card.
+They really do offer a better deal value-wise.

 Overall, you’ll likely want to budget at least $300 for attractions during your two weeks in France.